Karaoke: North America and Europe

 A karaoke bar, restaurant, club or lounge is a bar or restaurant that provides karaoke equipment so that people can sing publicly, sometimes on a small stage.
 Most of these establishments allow patrons to sing for free, with the expectation that sufficient revenue will be made selling food and drink to the singers.
 Less commonly, the patron wishing to sing must pay a small fee for each song they sing.
 Both are financially beneficial for the establishment by not having to pay a professional singer or a cabaret tax which is usually applied to any entertainment of more than one person.

 Many establishments offer karaoke on a weekly schedule, while some have shows every night.
 Such establishments commonly invest more in both equipment and song discs, and are often extremely popular, with an hour or more wait between a singer's opportunities to take the stage (called the rotation).

-Private karaoke rooms, similar to Asia's karaoke boxes, are commonplace in communities such as Toronto, Los Angeles, Chicago, New York City, Houston, TX, San Francisco and now New Jersey.
-Toronto's Koreatown is one example of an area where popularity is growing to the point that private karaoke rooms require reservations on the weekends.
+Private karaoke rooms, similar to Asia's karaoke boxes, are commonplace in major cities.

 Karaoke is very popular in Scotland with dedicated karaoke venues in most reasonably large towns.
 Aberdeen is home to a number of notable karaoke bars including Weagleys, The Spirit Level, Bardot's Karaoke Bar, Sing City.
 In North America, the Tri State area is known to have many lounges that participate in weekly karaoke shows.
 New Jersey has many establishments that are frequented by people of different backgrounds who also participate in karaoke.
 Hugo's Lounge and Love Lounge located in Plainfield, New Jersey are just a couple of the many establishments with weekly karaoke schedules.

 Throughout much of North America, live band karaoke is also popular.
 With live band karaoke, singers sing with a live band instead of the prerecorded backing track.

-Rock critic Rob Sheffield claims that the 1986 music video for the song "Wild Wild Life" by the Talking Heads was the first depiction of karaoke in American popular culture.
+Rock critic Rob Sheffield claims that the 1986 music video for the song "Wild Wild Life" by Talking Heads was the first depiction of karaoke in American popular culture.
 The video features a variety of characters taking turns singing portions of the song to an audience at a bar.
 However a karaoke bar in Honolulu called "Sing Sing" is depicted in an episode of the American TV series Magnum, P.I. entitled "The Man from Marseilles" first broadcast on March 14, 1985.

 In Italy, karaoke had become popular by early 1994, popularized by television personality Rosario Fiorello who had a karaoke program that appeared weekly on national television.